johnchd/johnchd.github.io/_posts/2023-12-3-Enhancing-Security-With-Cookie-Flags.md

 Setting the Secure flag solves the problem of transmission of cookies via HTTP, by automatically changing to HTTPS.

+Note: Sometimes there is confusion between the `Secure` flag and the `HSTS` header - but they are different.

+The `Secure` flag is used within the `Set-Cookie` header to ensure the *secure transmission of cookies* exclusively over HTTPS connections.
+On the other hand, the `HSTS` header instructs web browsers to communicate *only* via HTTPS, ensuring that *all* connections are encrypted and secure.

 ***HTTPOnly:***
 This flag makes the cookie NOT accessible via JavaScript.
 This means the attacker will not be able to extract the cookie in the event XSS is possible.